work? Why do stimulants and other kinds of ADHD medication help reduce ADHD symptoms?

 Keep in mind that ADHD medication can cause

-side effects.
+.
 This is true for stimulants and non-stimulants.
 Two of the most common side effects are decreased appetite and trouble sleeping.

 Some people get anxious or restless when medication wears off.
 This is called a rebound effect.
 There are rarer side effects, too, like